Pedro-1302/Pedro-1302/README.md

 # Hello, my name is Pedro Franco!
-<p> I'm a systems analysis and development student, focused on developing projects to expand my portfolio. </p>
+<p> I'm a student at the Developer Academy program in Campinas and I'm studying Systems Analysis and Development at Fatec Americana.
+I'm interested in Swift development, mainly in UIKit and SpriteKit frameworks and I'm very curious about Java and Kotlin languages. </p>

 <h2> <b> What am i studying? </b> </h2>
 <div align="center">